ProjectAliceDev/aliceos/mkdocs/Frameworks/AppKit/01-ASAppRepresentative.md

-#  ASAppRepresentative()
+# ASAppRepresentative

 `ASAppRepresentative` is the Python class responsible for defining apps in AliceOS.
+This class acts as the app's delegate and information manifest.
 The following documentation covers all of the methods and properties of this class.

 ## Properties